New CI and Insider Threat Products – Upcoming Webinars and Speaker Series – Upcoming Industrial Security Courses

 12:00 – 1:30 p.m.
 ET

 Counterintelligence supports the Personnel Security (PERSEC) mission by identifying foreign intelligence entity (FIE) threats to personnel and enacting efforts to detect, deter, and neutralize the threat.
-Our guest, Special Agent Craig Beck from the Defense Security Service (DSS), will discuss FIE targeting of US persons, how to identify indicators of the recruitment cycle, and how the PERSEC professional can recognize and report elicitation attempts and other suspicious activity.
+Our guest, Special Agent Craig Beck from the Defense Counterintelligence and Security Agency (DCSA), will discuss FIE targeting of US persons, how to identify indicators of the recruitment cycle, and how the PERSEC professional can recognize and report elicitation attempts and other suspicious activity.
 Register here!

 Register Now For Upcoming Industrial Security Training